Linhvjc/knowledge_base_chat/README.md

-# Interview Project: Interactive RAG Knowledge Base AI System
+# Interactive RAG Knowledge Base AI System

 This project is a comprehensive Question & Answering (Q&A) system built on a Retrieval-Augmented Generation (RAG) architecture.
 It allows users to ingest documents, ask context-aware questions based on that knowledge, and receive intelligent, conversational answers from an AI.